Finding the best light meter is a vital step toward taking your cinematography or photography to the next level.

 Sekonic LiteMaster Pro L-478D Light Meter

-The Sekonic L-478D is a basic light meter that does what it’s supposed to do, but doesn’t add any unnecessary features.
+The Sekonic L-478D is a basic light meter that does what it’s supposed to, without any unnecessary features.

 The Sekonic L-478D also has a built in thermometer for measuring temperature and displays both degrees Celsius and Fahrenheit for the reading.